 In order to learn how to sew underwear, many of these patterns have you trace an old pair.
 That means that favorite pair of panties you always grab out of the drawer first can be re-created!
 That is a wonderful feeling.
 The same goes for that bra that doesn’t fit!

 Sewing Lingerie: Where to Begin

 Even for experienced sewists, the process of designing lingerie can seem intimidating.
-With so many different lingerie styles of bras and underwear to choose from, it's easy to be overwhelmed!
+With so many different intimate styles, such as bras and underwear to choose from, it's easy to be overwhelmed!
 Sewing lingerie does provide certain challenges, such as working with trickier fabrics, but the process of designing gorgeous pieces made to custom-fit your body is extremely rewarding.